 Odds or Evens

-To state what to many is probably the obvious, in certain sports even and odd number totals make a huge difference.
-This relates to low scoring sports such as baseball, hockey and in certain cases soccer.
-Keep in mind that in baseball and hockey if a game ends tied, they keep playing until the tie is broken.
-Considering all ties total an even number of points, an odd total outcome is more likely to occur than an even total outcome.
+To state what to many is probably obvious, in certain sports, even and odd number totals make a huge difference.
+This relates to low scoring sports such as baseball, hockey, and in certain cases soccer.
+Keep in mind that in baseball and hockey, if a game ends in a tie, it keeps going until the tie is broken.
+Since ties always represent an even amount of points, it’s clear to see why an odd total outcome is more likely to occur than an even total outcome.

-To share a related tip, in soccer matches where ties must be broken (example: elimination tournaments) an over betting line of 2.5 has only four ways for the under to win (0-1), (1-0), (0-2) and 2-0.
-Notice that the only way for the under bet to win is for there to be a shutout.
-I've actually found occasional arbitrage bets (bets where you can bet multiple sides guaranteeing a win) just from taking this into consideration.
+Notice that the only way for the under bet to win is for a shutout to happen.
+We’ve actually found occasional arbitrage bets (bets where you can bet multiple sides of a game to guarantee a win) just from taking this into consideration.